Contrast-Security-OSS/docs/content/installation/node/YAML-template-node.md

   #  Example - "business-unit=accounting, office=Baltimore"
   # metadata: NEEDS_TO_BE_SET

+  # Provide the ID of a session which already exists in the Contrast UI.
+Vulnerabilities discovered by the agent are associated with this session.
+If an invalid ID is supplied, the agent will be disabled.
+This option and `application.session_metadata` are mutually exclusive; if both are set, the agent being disabled.
+  # session_id: NEEDS_TO_BE_SET

+  # Provide metadata which is used to create a new session ID in the Contrast UI.
+Vulnerabilities discovered by the agent will be associated with this new session.
+This value should be formatted as key=value pairs (conforming to RFC 2253).
+This option and `application.session_id` are mutually exclusive; if both are set the agent being disabled.
+  # session_metadata: NEEDS_TO_BE_SET

 #==========================================================================================
 # Server
 # Use the properties in this section to set metadata For the server hosting this agent.